baikauskaite/disassembler-8086/README.md

 # x86 disassembler

-An x86 disassembler which disassebles the main 8086/8088 instruction.
+A x86 disassembler which disassebles the main 8086/8088 instructions.
 These include:

 	* All MOV instructions
 	* All PUSH instructions